pvasek/kudu-wiki/Azure-Site-Extensions.md

 #### Disabling the private extension transform

 If you run into problems and hose your site, all you have to do is set `WEBSITE_PRIVATE_EXTENSIONS=0` (or remove it) in the site AppSettings, and none of your XDT will be applied.

-## Config Transformation Samples

-Please check out [[XDT Transform Samples]] for a set of examples of what you can do with XDT files.